Prostate cancer: key information you need to know

 The PSA test

-PSA or prostate-specifi c antigen is a protein produced by the prostate gland.
-An elevated PSA level may indicate that a man has prostate cancer, but it can also be elevated as a result of prostatitis (infl ammation of the prostate) or enlargement of the prostate gland (BPH).
+Prostate-specific antigen (PSA) is a protein produced by the prostate gland as part of the male reproductive and urinary systems.
+It is found mostly in semen but can also be found in small amounts in the blood.
+An elevated PSA level may indicate that a man has prostate cancer, but it can also be a sign of prostatitis (inflammation of the prostate) or enlargement of the prostate gland (BPH or benign prostatic hyperplasia).

 Risk factors for prostate cancer

-• Family history: Risk increases if a fi rst-degree relative—father or brother—has had prostate cancer.
-(The risk is slightly higher if a brother has the disease, than if the father has it.)
-Risk increases further if more than one fi rst-degree relative has had the condition.
+• Family history: Risk increases if a first-degree relative—father, brother, or son —has had prostate cancer.
+Risk increases further if more than one first-degree relative has been diagnosed.

-• Ethnicity: Prostate cancer is more common among men of African or Caribbean descent.
-Men of Asian descent have lower risk.
+• Ethnicity: Prostate cancer is more common among Black men, including those with African or Caribbean ancestry.

 Symptoms of prostate cancer

 Like most cancers, prostate cancer does not produce symptoms in its early stages and is often detected only after it has spread (metastasized) outside of the gland itself.
-Prostate cancer usually spreads to the bones before the soft tissues, and sometimes bone aches, pains or tingling sensations can be the fi rst symptom.
+Prostate cancer commonly spreads to the bones first.
+Sometimes bone aches, pains or tingling sensations can be the first symptoms of this cancer.

 • Frequent urination, especially at night